thebrumby/HotWalletClaimer/README.md

 # Near Protocol: Herewallet Hot Auto-Claim Bot

-This Python script automates claiming HOT tokens from the HereWallet app, which operates on the NEAR Protocol.
-The free-of-charge app allows users to "mine" HOT tokens distributed on the NEAR blockchain.
-However, for maximum rewards, users must log in at regular intervals to claim tokens.
-This script streamlines the process, ensuring you receive the most HOT tokens possible by automatically logging in and claiming tokens when the wallet reaches capacity.
-If the wallet isn't full, the script calculates the remaining time until full and waits before making the claim; optimizing network load and reducing your Gas Fees!
+This Python script simplifies claiming HOT tokens via the HereWalletBot, a free-to-use application on Telegram that operates on the NEAR Protocol blockchain.
+For optimal rewards, the app requires frequent logins to claim tokens.
+This script automates these actions, guaranteeing the maximum accumulation of HOT tokens by executing the claim sequence once the wallet is full.
+Should the wallet not be filled, it estimates the time until completion and waits to claim, thus optimizing both network usage and lowering your Gas Fees.

 💡 TIP: You can claim on multiple HereWallet accounts using a single Telegram account, provided you use individual sessions in SCREEN as described below.
-Each time you log into claim.py, and enter a One-Time Password (OTP), it counts as one login attempt.
-Attempting to log into a single Telegram account more than 20 times in a 24-hour period is considered "flooding" by Telegram, and they will apply a 24-hour cooldown on further login attempts.
+Each time you start ```claim.py```, and enter a One-Time Password (OTP), it counts as one login attempt.
+Attempting to log into a single Telegram account more than 20 times in 24 hours is considered "flooding" by Telegram, and they will apply a 24-hour cooldown on further login attempts.
 However, once logged in, you will stay logged in unless you exit the script.

 The HereWallet app/game can be found here: https://t.me/herewalletbot/app?startapp=3441967